smousavi05/EQTransformer/docs/source/installation.rst

     <a href="https://docs.conda.io/en/latest/miniconda.html" target="_blank">conda-install</a>

-Installation via Pypi
+Installation via PyPI
 --------------------------
-If you already have `Obspy <https://github.com/obspy/obspy/wiki/>`_ installed on your machine, you can get EQTransformer through Pypi:
+If you already have `Obspy <https://github.com/obspy/obspy/wiki/>`_ installed on your machine, you can get EQTransformer through PyPI:

 .. code-block:: console